 This space allows customers to send private messages to an email address.
 Having the option to answer via chat rather than requiring people to call a business is an extra layer of excellent user experience.

 The flexibility of multiple platforms also allows for several users to utilize the service, ensuring a quick customer response time.

 We realize that not everyone has the flexibility to answer text messages all day from people via Google while attempting to complete other work.
 And thankfully, Google now allows automatic response in this area!

 When images are uploaded under each category, Google will identify the images in each category.
 This could be helpful for customers who are looking at a GBP.
-If a customer takes a photo and it’s dark or shows an older version of decorations, it will be easier for potential customers browsing images to identify why those photos don’t match the ones that are placed by the business owner.
+If a customer takes a photo and it’s dark or shows an older version of decorations, it will be easier for potential customers browsing images to identify why those photos don’t match the ones that the business owner places.

 Services and Products